64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Lucario assumes a martial arts stance.

-- Immune to Flinching: As Mega Lucario, he still takes damage, but won't flinch at all.
+- Immune to Flinching: As Mega Lucario, it still takes damage, but won't flinch at all.

 - Invocation: When it Mega Evolves, it yells:"Max Aura!"

 - Jack-of-All-Stats: Lucario's Brawl incarnation is pretty much one of these while having the aura gimmick on top of it, with attacks that were generally pretty good in all categories, while having movement speed that was slightly below-average relative to the cast.

-- Kamehame Hadoken: Both: Aura Sphere resembles a Hadoken; and his Final Smash in Brawl and Ultimate, Aura Storm, resembles a Kamehameha.
+- Kamehame Hadoken: Both: Lucario's Aura Sphere resembles a Hadoken; and Lucario's Final Smash in Brawl and Ultimate, Aura Storm, resembles a Kamehameha.

 - Ki Manipulation: Lucario's aura abilities are treated like this, involving the use of life energy to attack.

-- Kung-Fu Wizard: Just like in his home series, Lucario is a Fighting-type Pokémon specializing in both physical attacks and aura manipulation techniques.
+- Kung-Fu Wizard: Just like in its home series, Lucario is a Fighting-type Pokémon specializing in both physical attacks and aura manipulation techniques.

-- In Brawl, Team Galactic Battle plays as his credits theme and in Subspace.
-However, Victory Road is his unlock theme.
+- In Brawl, Team Galactic Battle plays as Lucario's credits theme and in Subspace.
+However, Victory Road is its unlock theme.